-In this camp, you can learn Muay Thai Boxing, Kickboxing, Western boxing, Wrestling, mama&bjj, Krabi Krabong, Muay Boran, Yoga, Bodyfit, Crossfit, Strength, Conditioning and Fitness classes.
+In this camp, you can learn Muay Thai Boxing, Kickboxing, Western Boxing, Wrestling, mama&bjj, Krabi Krabong, Muay Boran, Yoga, Bodyfit, Crossfit, Strength, Conditioning and Fitness classes.

 Muay Thai Boxing is obviously really popular so the classes were full of people, body fit as well… about 30 people in one class.
 It’s was during the touristic season too.

-My first month in January was really full of people but after few weeks, the cross fit classes were with 20 people max.
+My first month in January was really full of people but after a few weeks, the cross fit classes were with 20 people max.